TaitoUnited/wordpress-template/CONFIGURATION.md

     taito status:stag
     taito open wordpress:stag

-Generate a new random admin password on admin GUI.
-The initial admin password in `password-change-it-7983p4nWgRE2p4No2d9`:
+Change admin username and password on admin GUI.
+The initial username is `changeme` and you can see the initial password with `taito info:stag`:

     taito open admin:stag